janklab/MlxShake/doc/UserGuide.md

 # Introduction

-HELLO WORLD!

 This project provides a function `latex2markdown` that supports converting Matlab live scripts to Markdown files.
 This is useful in generating rich documentation for Matlab programs.

-This README is itself generated from a live script using ExportMlx!
+This User Guide itself is generated from a Live Script using ExportMlx!

 # Installation and Setup